aragon/osx/UPDATE_CHECKLIST.md

 - [ ] Take the addresses from this file `packages/contracts/deployed_contracts.json`
 - [ ] Update `active_contracts.json` with the new deployed addresses
 - [ ] Update `packages/contracts/Releases.md` with the new deployed addresses
+- [ ] Add a Github Release with the version number as tag and the defined content (see Notion)

 ### ManagingDAO